Eugen Cristescu: Downfall

-On 17 May 1946, accused before the Bucharest People's Tribunal, he was sentenced to death for “war crimes and the national disaster”.
+On 17 May 1946, accused before the Bucharest People's Tribunal, he was sentenced to death for "war crimes and the national disaster".
 High Royal Decree nr.
 1746 commuted his sentence to hard labour for life, along with those of Lecca (former commissioner general for the Jewish question) and General Pantazi.
 This decree was initiated by Lucrețiu Pătrășcanu, Justice Minister in the Communist-dominated Petru Groza government.
-Cristescu died four years later in Văcărești Prison; the official autopsy record indicated his death was due to coronary artery disease.
+In May 1946, Cristescu was incarcerated at Jilava Prison.
+He died four years later in Văcărești Prison; the official autopsy record indicated his death was due to coronary artery disease.